 For business, there primarily 5 Digital Marketing Content Types That Drive Business:

 Merely creating content and hoping for the best, will not do.
 Several factors need to be taken into consideration when producing content.

-- The first thing that you need to do when producing content is to identify its purpose.
+The first thing that you need to do when producing content is to identify its purpose.
 Content can have multiple uses such as being entertaining, informative, or educational, among others.
 Now, regardless of its meaning, your content also needs to be easily digestible for your audience and needs to be in the proper format that’s in accordance with the channel that it is being used in.

-- In addition to the point above, you will also need to know who your target audience is before you start producing content.
-The whole point behind content marketing is to create an ongoing relationship with customers and prospects, which means that you need to tailor your content in accordance to your audience, and not the other way around.
+In addition to the point above, you will also need to know who your target audience is before you start producing content.
+The whole point behind content marketing is to create an ongoing relationship with customers and prospects, which means that you need to tailor your content in accordance with your audience, and not the other way around.

-- You will have to provide value to your content so that it will have maximum impact.
+You will have to provide value through your content so that it will have maximum impact.
 It means that you will have to, first, identify what your audience pain points are, as well as their wants and needs, and produce content that’s able to address these.
 How-to content is a good example here, as it provides your audience with the necessary information to quickly pick up a new skill or use your products and services.